 Our Aronia Oolong produces quite a different taste profile.
 This is also a Taiwan Oolong, which is wiry and lively with much closer characteristics to black.
 Some Sri Lanka black tea adds depth along with chokeberries, mango, passion fruit, and rose petals for a delicate floral finish.
 As we like to say, this tea is easy to drink, hard to resist!
 And can be steeped multiple times, giving a lighter color and flavor to each steep.

 Brewing Oolong Tea

-It is recommended to rinse or flush Oolong leaves; that is, pour water over leaves and immediately remove the hot water.
+It is recommended to rinse or flush Oolong leaves, pour water over leaves, and immediately remove the hot water.
 We cannot bear to throw this lovely liquor away and usually add it to a later steep.
 Then start with a 1-2 minutes steep and add additional steeping time after each infusion.

 When preparing Aronia Oolong, we actually brew as a black tea, using boiling water, steeping for 4 minutes, steeping a second time for 8 minutes, and combining the two steeps for a multi-fusion.